 As shown in the video you can chuck in a couple of organic dates to bring out the gorgeous natural flavour – or if you’re really looking for a treat add your favourite sweetener like maple syrup or agave, and even raw cacao for a chocolate milkshake !
 Or a scoop of your favourite vegan protein powder for a tasty flavoured protein boost!
 Or a handful of strawberries, or some bananas, or… you get the idea! 😀

 Another huge advantage to making your own from the hemp heart seeds is that buying the ready-made cartons can become quite expensive.
 Plant milks at the supermarket, whilst very tasty and convenient, can be anything from a £1.50 to £3.50 a litre.
-But a 500g bag of premium organic hemp seeds for £9.99 can make over 16 litres of milk- saving you anywhere from £15 to £50 compared to buying the cartons.
-So there’s a money-saving aspect to making your own, and is actually pretty convenient once you know how, to being able to make a fresh batch from the blender whenever you like, rather than having to go out shopping to stock up!
+But a 500g bag of premium organic hemp seeds for £9.99 can make over 16 litres of milk- saving you anywhere from £24 to £50 compared to buying the cartons.
+So there’s a money-saving aspect to making your own, and is actually pretty convenient once you know how (and eco-friendly saving on packaging and throwaway cartons!), to be able to make a fresh batch from the blender whenever you like, rather than having to go out shopping to stock up!

 And while there’s the health & nutritional benefits along with saving money, my favourite reason for choosing plant milks has to be the animals!
 All the baby cows who get to stay with their mums, and not supporting a cruel and unnecessary dairy industry that quite literally milks the cow til it dies.
 Dairy milk aka ‘bovine growth fluid’ is not intended for humans, and its only purpose according to Dr. Klaper is “to turn a 65 pound calf into a 400 cow as rapidly as possible”.
 This explains the myriad health complications that arise from consumption from dairy (milk, cheese, butter), including weight gain, acne, cramps, gut stomach & digestion issues, and diseases of all kinds- all of which have been found to be dramatically reduced when switching from dairy to plantbased alternatives.